 Main Differences Between Management Accounting and Cost Accounting

-- In Cost Accounting, conservation of cost records has been made compulsory in some industries whereas, in Management Accounting, it is not made compulsory to conserve the cost records and made purely voluntary.
+- In Cost Accounting, some industries have made the conservation of cost records compulsory.
+In Management Accounting, conserving the cost records is not mandatory but purely voluntary.

-- Cost Accounting works only on short-range planning whereas Management Accounting works both on short-range and long-range planning.
+- Cost Accounting works only on short-range planning, whereas Management Accounting works on short-range and long-range planning.